boyter/boyter.org/content/posts/start-with-elastic-search-2019.md

 ## Highlights / Snippets

 Highlights are how you show the relevant portion of the search to your user.
 Usually they just consist of a relevant potion of text extracted from the document with the matching terms highlighted.
-I am not sure how elastic actually achieves this under the hood, but if you are curious you can read https://boyter.org/2013/04/building-a-search-result-extract-generator-in-php/ which explains how I created one some years ago and compared it to other solutions.
+I am not sure how elastic actually achieves this under the hood, but if you are curious you can read [Building a Search Result Extract/Snippet/Highlight generator in PHP](https://boyter.org/2013/04/building-a-search-result-extract-generator-in-php/) which explains how I created one some years ago and compared it to other solutions.

 Thankfully elastic can do this for you saving you the effort.
 Add highlight to your query and it will return highlights for the matching fields.